 Everyone, regardless of age and circumstances needs to make a will.
 A will makes it clear to everyone what you wish to happen to your property, your infant or adult dependent children, or to the money you have and any of the other things you own.

-If you have infant children or dependent children and you want to set up a testamentary trust for your children, our fee would be $475.00.
+If you have infant children or dependent children and you want to set up a testamentary trust for your children or other family members, our fee would be between $1,000 and $1,500.

 If you have children, your partner has children and you have children with your partner, drafting your will becomes complicated and we would need to discuss our fee with you.